 “Yes, Miss Agnes.”

 “I believe I’ll…go shopping.
-I’m sure Cumin would love a new decoration.
+I’m sure Jerom would love a new decoration.
 Yes, I’ll do that.
 Thank you, Miss Erin.”

 She walked out of the inn.
 Safry hesitated, and then followed her as Erin stared at her.